A Slightly Better Wife

 Well folks, we.are.crazy.

-In fact, I’m the mom who is always thanking God for one more day with my kids.
-A few years ago I had some unexplained health problems and thought I was dying.
-I had funeral plans and everything, pretty dramatic, right?
-Well ever since then I’ve vowed to live each day as if it were my last.
-And on my last days, I want to be spending them with my family.
+A few years ago, I went through some unexplained health struggles and honestly thought I might not live much longer.
+I even had funeral plans written out—dramatic, I know.
+But that season shaped me.
+It gave me the perspective to live each day as if it could be my last.
+And on those last days, I want to be with my family.

 The Boy, 2013-2014, Kindergarten